whscienceteacher/whscienceteacher.github.io/README.md

 [Temperature Solids](/temperaturesolids/) - **Chemistry/Physics** - Simulates the movement of particles in two solids at different temperatures.
 You can change the size of each solid (number of particles) and starting temperature and you can drag them to touch or not touch.
 You see a graph of their temperature over time.
 I made this for a friend so I haven't used it personally, but It has been tested by a number of chemistry teachers.

+[Water Temperature](/watertemperature/) - **Chemistry** - Place a small beaker of water into a larger dish of water.
+Can control the initial temperatures and volumes.
+Shows the temperature over time.
+Can export data as csv.

+[Atmosphere](/atmosphere/) - **Earth&Space** - Simulation of light energy interacting with CO₂ in the atmosphere.
+Shows light of different wavelengths from the sun and infrared leaving.

+[Gravity Assist](/gravityassist/) - **Earth&Space** - Students can figure out the conditions for how a spacecraft can use the gravity from a planet to speed up or slow down.

+[ISS Orbit](/issorbit/) - **Earth/Space** - Change the velocity of the ISS to make it orbit the Earth.
+Helps with understanding how an orbit works.

+[Orbit Examples 1](/orbit1/) - **Earth&Space** - Shows four orbits around the Earth including low earth, geostationary, and very elliptical.
+Good for finding patterns in orbits.

+[Orbit Examples 2](/orbit2/) - **Earth&Space** - More examples of orbits.
+Shows a transfer orbit from a close to a far circular orbit.

+[Planet Energy](/planetenergy/) - **Earth&Space** - Shows the Earth and Mercury change temperature over time.
+Mercury is hotter during the day but colder at night.
+I used this phenomenon to start a unit about climate change.
+Also available as a version that shows photons entering and leaving the planet: [Planet Energy With Light](/plantenergywithlight/)

 [Ball on Ramp](/ballramp/) - **Physics** - A simple ball on a ramp.
 Drag to change the height and width of the ramp.
 I use this one to practice planning and carrying out investigations.
 I also have a version with friction that I use for my forces tests I will try to find.

 [Cannon](/cannon/) - **Physics** - Cannon that fires a ball.
 You can change the power of the cannon and the angle of fire.
 Students use a ruler to measure the range of the cannon and a stopwatch to measure air time.
 There is a fair amount of randomness so students can practice more of the skills in analyzing and interpreting data.